-New and emerging technologies such as artificial intelligence (AI), blockchain, virtual/mixed/augmented reality, drones, robotics, Internet of Things (IoT), Big data, quantum computing, cybersecurity, autonomous vehicles, 6G, Cognitive Ratio (CR), and 3D printing are revolutionizing every sector.
-Each of these technologies represents a significant breakthrough, particularly AI that has taken the world by storm.
-These emerging technologies are typically employed to create new products and services in different application domains such as finance, healthcare, agriculture, production automation, and entertainment in a transformative way.
+New and emerging technologies such as artificial intelligence (AI), blockchain, virtual/ mixed/augmented reality, drones, robotics, Internet of Things (IoT), Big data, quantum computing, cybersecurity, autonomous vehicles, 6G, Cognitive Ratio (CR), and 3D printing are revolutionizing every sector.
+Each of these technologies represents a significant breakthrough, particularly Al that has taken the world by storm.
+These emerging technologies are typically employed to create new products and services in different application domains such as finance. healthcare. agriculture, production automation, entertainment in a transformative way.
 Emerging technologies represent a diverse range of tools and innovations applied within educational contexts to enhance teaching and learning experiences.
-These technologies offer accessibility and the potential for fostering meaningful engagement, collaboration, with other education stakeholders, shall:
+These technologies offer accessibility and the potential for fostering meaningful engagement, collaboration, and active participation among learners.
+The Government, in collaboration with other education stakeholders, shall: